DLeeSolar/DLeeSolar/README.md

 🔭 I'm currently working on a research paper to compare our methods of finding quasi-separatrix layers with the methods of another author.

 🌱 I'm learning better git practice, Java and Puppet.
-I've recently started looking at JavaScript and Lua too.
+I've recently started looking at Lua too.

 <!--
 **DLeeSolar/DLeeSolar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.